9 Asking Good Questions

 Before continuing, consider:

-• Why might you want to ask a respondent – such as our client – a closed question?
+- Why might you ask a respondent a closed question?

 Closed questions allow us to collect information that is easily quantifiable or easily placed in bins.
 These data can be used to test for statistical significance, create groups/categories, or identify trends.
 However, they don’t allow us to necessarily capture the variation or nuance because they are asked with a specific set of responses provided to the respondent (such as is seen in a survey).
-This, of course, implies that we have some sort of a priori understanding or knowledge of whatever mechanism is at play.
+This implies that we have a priori understanding or knowledge.
 Finally, closed questions don’t necessarily allow us to capture the why behind a response.

-Both types of questions are extremely useful, but each has its time and place.
-In an exploratory setting, it’s probably better to focus your energy on open questions so that you can learn as much as you can about a topic with which you might not be familiar (such as our community partner’s challenge).
+Open and closed questions are useful, but each has its time and place.
+In an exploratory setting, it’s probably better to focus your energy on open questions to learn as much as possible about an unfamiliar (such as our community partner’s challenge).
 Later, when you are in the midst of development, you’ll likely shift toward closed questions.
 That’s not to say that you won’t continue to use open questions later in development, nor is it to say that you won’t use closed questions when you first chat with the community partner, but the proportion of each will likely change as the project proceeds.

 Things To Avoid